uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-error-control/sections/the-parity-magic-trick.md

 # Using the parity trick in a classroom

 The parity magic trick can be an intriguing introduction to the idea of error correction, and we recommend using it at the start of teaching this topic.
-You need to practise it in advance, and for high school students we recommend a grid of about 7x7 or 8x8 cards to have a good impact.
+You need to practice it in advance, and for high school students we recommend a grid of about 7x7 or 8x8 cards to have a good impact.
 Details are in the [Card flip magic section](http://csunplugged.org/error-detection) of the [CS Unplugged site](https://www.csunplugged.org/).

 {panel end}